rubytogether/kirby/README.md

      ~14,000 records/second/cpu in Ruby on a 2018 Intel MacBook Pro ~353,000 records/second/cpu in Rust on a 2018 Intel MacBook Pro ~550,000 records/second/cpu in Rust on a 2021 M1 MacBook Pro
+    ~638,000 records/second/cpu in Rust on M1 with profile-guided optimization

 ### Are you kidding me?

 No. The latest version (which I am now benchmarking without also running `cargo build` 🤦🏻‍♂️) can parse records really, really fast.

-        ~4,200 records/second in Python with 8 worker instances on AWS Glue ~1,085,000 records/second in Rust and rayon on an 8-core Intel MacBook Pro ~3,195,000 records/second in Rust and rayon on a 10-core M1 MacBook Pro
+        ~4,200 records/second in Python with 8 worker instances on AWS Glue ~1,085,000 records/second in Rust with rayon on an 8-core Intel MacBook Pro ~3,195,000 records/second in Rust with rayon on a 10-core M1 MacBook Pro ~3,583,000 records/second in Rust with rayon on M1 with profile-guided optimization

 ### What does it calculate?